BRAINSia/SINAPSE/20190312_IdentifyPutamen/README.md

 ## Setup

-Run the available_putamen_files_to_csv.ipynb script to extract the desired files to a csv file.
+Run the available_putamen_files_to_csv.ipynb function to extract the desired files to a csv file.
+Conditions of files extracted and extracting location should be changed in this function.

 ```bash
 jupyter notebook